platonai/PulsarRPA/README.md

 The SQL above visit an index page in mia.com, download detail pages and then extract data.

-You can clone a copy of Pulsar code and run the SQLs yourself, or run them from our [demo project](http://bi.platonic.fun/question/new).
+You can clone a copy of Pulsar code and run the SQLs yourself, or run them from our [online demo](http://bi.platonic.fun/question/new).

 Check [sql-history.sql](https://github.com/platonai/pulsar/blob/master/sql-history.sql) to see more example SQLs.
 All SQL functions can be found under [ai.platon.pulsar.ql.h2.udfs](https://github.com/platonai/pulsar/tree/master/pulsar-ql-server/src/main/kotlin/fun/platonic/pulsar/ql/h2/udfs).

 ## BI Integration
-Use the customized [Metabase](https://github.com/platonai/metabase) to write Web SQLs and turn Web sites into tables and charts immediately.
+Use the customized [Metabase](https://github.com/platonai/metabase) to write X-SQLs and turn Web sites into tables and charts immediately.
 Everyone in your company can ask questions and learn from WEB DATA now, for the first time.